wtnwin111/interview/src/com/interview/design/DesignProblem.md

     The time complexity of add, searchWord, searchPrefix are all in O(L), L is the length of the word.
 Get all words with given prefix, is O(26^(maxLen - Len)).
 The space complexity: O(26^AverageLen).*

+    Also implements getFuzzyWords(word, missingLetters) to return all words based on given words and allow missing n letters.

 23. Write code to implement a 6 faces Rubik's cube game.

 #System Design